opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 ## Peer Forwarder

-Data Prepper supports stateful aggregations for traces and logs.
-With these, pipeline authors can improve the quality of the data going into OpenSearch.
+Data Prepper 2.0 introduces peer forwarding as a core feature.

-Previous to Data Prepper 2.0, performing stateful trace aggregations required using the `peer-forwarder` processor plugin.
+Previous to Data Prepper 2.0, performing stateful trace aggregations required using the peer-forwarder processor plugin.
 But this plugin only worked for traces and would send data back to the source.
 Also, log aggregations only worked on a single node.

-Data Prepper introduces peer forwarding as a core feature in Data Prepper 2.0.
-This allows pipeline authors to perform stateful aggregations on multiple Data Prepper nodes.
+With peer forwarding as a core feature, pipeline authors can perform stateful aggregations on multiple Data Prepper nodes.
 When performing stateful aggregations, Data Prepper uses a hash ring to determine which nodes are responsible for processing different events based on the values of certain fields.
-Data Prepper's core peer-forwarder routes events to the node responsible for processing the event.
+Peer forwarder routes events to the node responsible for processing the event.
 That node then holds all the state necessary for performing the aggregation.

-To use peer forwarding, you will configure how Data Prepper discovers other nodes and the security for connections in your `data-prepper-config.yaml` file.
-The following snippet shows an example of how to do this.
+To use peer forwarding, configure how Data Prepper discovers other nodes and the security for connections in your `data-prepper-config.yaml` file.

+In the following example, Data Prepper discovers other peers using a DNS query on the `my-data-prepper-cluster.production` domain.
+When using peer forwarder with DNS, the DNS record should be an A record with a list of IP addresses for peers.
+The example also uses a custom certificate and private key.
+For host verification, it checks the fingerprint of the certificate.
+Lastly, it configures each server to authenticate requests using
+Mutual TLS (mTLS) to prevent data tampering.

 ```
 peer_forwarder: